a-sit-plus/signum/docs/docs/indispensable-asn1.md

 ### Object Identifiers
-Signum's _Indispensable_ module comes with an expressive, convenient, and efficient ASN.1 `ObjectIdentifier` class.
+Signum's _Indispensable ASN.1_ engine comes with an expressive, convenient, and efficient ASN.1 `ObjectIdentifier` class.
 It can be constructed by either parsing a `ByteArray` containing ASN.1-encoded representation of an OID, or constructing it from a humanly-readable string representation (`"1.2.96"`, `"1 2 96"`).
-In addition, it is possible to pass OID node components as either `UInt` or `BigInteger` to construct an OID: `ObjectIdentifier(1u, 3u, 6u, 1u)`.
+In addition, it is possible to pass OID node components as either `UInt` or decimal string representation to construct an OID:
+`ObjectIdentifier(1u, 3u, 6u, 1u)`, `ObjectIdentifier("1.2.3.234567898765434567")`.

 The OID class exposes a `nodes` property, corresponding to the individual components that make up an OID node for convenience, as well as a `bytes` property, corresponding to its ASN.1-encoded `ByteArray` representation.
 One peculiar characteristic of the `ObjectIdentifier` class is that both `nodes` and `bytes` properties are lazily evaluated.
 This means that if the OID was constructed from raw bytes, accessing `bytes` is a NOOP, but operating on `nodes` is initially quite expensive, since the bytes have yet to be parsed.
-Conversely, if an OID was constructed from `BigInteger` components, accessing `bytes` is slow.
+Conversely, if an OID was constructed from a string, accessing `bytes` is slow.
 If, however, an OID was constructed from `UInt` components, those are eagerly encoded into bytes and the `nodes` property is not immediately initialized.
+Finally, it is possible to directly construct an OID from a `Uuid`, which directly constructs an OID in Subtree `2.35`, which takes the same path as evaluating a String, but with some shortcuts.

-This behaviour boils down to performance: Only very rarely, will you want to create an OID with components exceeding `UInt.MAX_VALUE`, but you will almost certainly want to encode a OID you created to ASN.1.
+This lazy-evaluation behaviour boils down to performance: Only very rarely, will you want to create an OID with components exceeding `UInt.MAX_VALUE`, but you will almost certainly want to encode a OID you created to ASN.1.
 On the other hand, parsing an OID from ASN.1-encoded bytes and re-encoding it are both close to a NOOP (object creation aside).

+### ASN.1 Integer
+The ASN.1 engine provides its own bigint-like class, `Asn1Integer`.
+It is capable of encoding arbitrary length signed integers to write and read them from ASN.1 structures.
+It natively supports encoding from/to a two's complement `ByteArray`, and sing+ magnitude representation, making it interoperable with [Kotlin MP BigNum](https://github.com/ionspin/kotlin-multiplatform-bignum) and JVM's `BigInteger`.

 ### ASN.1 Builder DSL
 So far, custom high-level types and manually constructing low-level types was discussed.
 When actually constructing ASN.1 structures, a far more streamlined and intuitive approach exists.
-Signum's Indispensable module comes with a powerful, expressive ASN.1 builder DSL, including shorthand functions covering CONSTRUCTED types and primitives.
+Signum's Indispensable ASN.1 engine comes with a powerful, expressive ASN.1 builder DSL, including shorthand functions covering CONSTRUCTED types and primitives.
 Everything is grouped under a namespace object called `Asn1`.
 It not only streamlines the creation of complex ASN.1 structures, but also provides maximum flexibility.
 The following snippet showcases how it can be used in practice: